What is Gastroparesis?

 The pediatric gastroenterologist will take a careful medical history and examine your child during your child’s first appointment.
 Many conditions cause symptoms similar to those of gastroparesis.
 The doctor may order other tests to determine what is causing your child’s symptoms.

-The “gold standard” test for diagnosing gastroparesis is a nuclear medicine test called gastric emptying scintigraphy.
+The “conventional standard” test for diagnosing gastroparesis is a nuclear medicine test called gastric emptying scintigraphy.
 Your child eats food mixed with a small and safe amount of a radioactive substance.
 Then a technician uses a scanner to track how the substance moves through the digestive system.
 This test takes about four hours.
 The results show how quickly food is leaving your child’s stomach.

 Other tests can help the care team understand the cause of your child’s gastroparesis.
 These may include: